stephenbaraik/SYDS-Sem-4-Practicals/README.md

 # 🌟 SYDS-Sem-4-Practicals 🌟

-Welcome to the official repository for **SYDS Semester 4 Practical Submissions**!
-Here you will find all the work related to your practical assignments for this semester.
+Welcome to My official repository for **SYDS Semester 4 Practical Submissions**!
+Here you will find all the work related to my practical assignments for this semester.
 This repository will serve as the central hub for storing, reviewing, and submitting practicals.

 ---